-% of Gen Z TikTok/Instagram users, outside of China, who use the platforms to do the following unnoticed by rival services, with many taking inspiration from its distinct format to retain users - and TikTok is doing the same in response.
+TikTok's extraordinary appeal hasn't gone unnoticed by rival services, with many taking inspiration from its distinct format to retain users - and TikTok is doing the same in response.
 But while this is a standard practice to remain competitive, there are other platforms carving out their own niche with Gen Z; Discord among them.
 The VOIP/messaging service has quickly picked up steam with Gen Z and is popular with brands as a means of engaging with consumers in new, creative ways.